Gamification marketing is great news for companies! How exactly? Let us look into some of the examples. Dive In and Stick Through!

 In case if you do not know what gamification is, let us quickly walk you through it.

 While the concept of gamification marketing is not brand new or alien to marketers, many people are still unaware of this.
-So in order to make you aware, we have listed some companies that are successfully using gamification marketing.
+So to make you aware, we have listed some companies that are successfully using gamification marketing.
 Now without further ado, let us get started.
 Sit Back and Read On!

 Target’s Wish List

 Target implemented gamification marketing that was focused on children.
-They made use of the fun elements of gamification and came up with an interactive wish list gaming app for children.
+They used the fun elements of gamification and came up with an interactive wish list gaming app for children.
 They developed a fun 3D game for the holiday season that enabled children to drag and drop gifts of their choice and send them to Santa.
 After devising the game(app), they placed it in their own toy factory.
 And they also published it for the users to download on the app/play store.

 The app did not only brought fun and joy to the kids.
 But it also enabled parents to buy their kids the gifts of their choice.
 And share the gift ideas with their relatives.

 The launch of the app was pretty successful and initially generated more or less 75K downloads.
-When that particular holiday season came to an end, there were more than 100,000 wish lists made by children consisting of 1.7 million gift items.
+When that particular holiday season came to an end, more than 100,000 wish lists were made by children consisting of 1.7 million gift items.
 The total sales potential was $92.3 million.
 Impressive!
 Is it not?